On residual domination and types orthogonal to the value group: Abstract

 \section{Abstract}

-In this paper we present a unifying framework of residual domination for henselian valued fields of equicharacteristic zero, encompassing some valued fields with operators.
-We introduce a general definition for residual domination and show that it is well behaved.
-For instance, we prove a change of base theorem for residual domination over algebraically closed sets.
+We present a unifying framework of residual domination for (expansions of) henselian valued fields of equicharacteristic zero, encompassing some valued fields with operators.
 We show that the class of residually dominated types coincides with the types that are orthogonal to the value group, and with the class of types whose reduct to $\ACVF$ (the theory of algebraically closed valued fields with a non-trivial valuation) are generically stable.
-If the residue field is stable, we show that an $\A$-invariant type concentrated on the field sort is orthogonal to the value group if and only if it is generically stable.
-If the residue field is simple, the theory of the valued field is $\NTP_{2}$ and algebraically closed sets of imaginary parameters are extension basis, we show that an $\A$-invariant type concentrated on the field sort is orthogonal to the value group if and only if it is generically simple.
-Examples of the simple case, among others, include the limit theory $\VFA_{0}$ of the Frobenius automorphism acting on an algebraically closed valued field of characteristic $\p$ (where $\p$ tends to infinity), as well as non-principal ultraproducts of the $\p$-adics.
+When the residue field is stable (resp. simple) we relate these equivalent notions to generic stability (resp. simplicity).
+Those results apply in particular to ultraproducts of $p$-adic fields and to the limit theory $\VFA_{0}$ of algebraically closed valued fields of characteristic $p$ with the Frobenius automorphism (as $p$ tends to infinity). \footnote{\emph{2020 Mathematics Subject Classification.} Primary: 03C60, 03C45, 12J10, 12L12.} \footnote{\emph{Keywords.} Henselian valued fields, domination, generically stable, orthogonality.} {\arabic{footnote}}